Danish Chamber of Commerce in China – Shanghai / East China Branch

 The Chairman, and in his absence the Vice-Chairman shall:

-Represent the DCCC in its dealings with Governments agencies, the media, other Chambers of Commerce and organizations.
+Represent the DCC-EC in its dealings with Governments agencies, the media, other Chambers of Commerce and organizations.
 The Chairman may entrust other Committee members to represent the DCCC.

 Have a deciding vote at Committee Meetings in cases of parity of votes.